benjymous/annotations/sandman/sandman.11.md

 - Henry Spencer <henry@zoo.toronto.edu> pointed out the curious juxtaposition of the ever-polite Corinthian's eating and talking.
 - Dave Rumblehumper <rumblehumper@andythepooh.com> who pointed out about the poster and the parallelism to the horned actresses
 - Ralf Hildebrandt added more details.
+- Richard Munn noted that the Little Nemo comparison was intentional, and added The Cure reference.